Sakib678/OWASP-Top-10-Tryhackme-Writeups/Cryptographic Failures/CryptographicFailures.md

 When a cryptographic algorithm or a protocol is not implemented or configured correctly, it can lead to attackers accessing data such as passwords and credit card numbers.
 Poorly hashed passwords can be targets for brute force or dictionary attacks.
 Attackers look for areas of weakness in cryptographic systems in order to access sensitive data.

+Common Causes include:
+- Storing passwords in plaintext
+- Using a weak or an outdated hashing algorithm such as MD5 or SHA1
+- Transmitting data over unencrypted connection
+- Hardcoding cryptographic keys

 For example, in 2019, Facebook accidentally revealed over 540 million records as they were cached on unsecured Amazon servers.
 These records should have been held in a secure private and definitely not a publicly available server.

 Mitigation: